Mindfulness-Based Cognitive Therapy Group

-The class runs for 8 weeks (7 weeks for Fall 2021) for 2 hours per week.
+The class runs for 8 weeks for 2 hours per week.

 There is a significant out-of-class expectation for daily mindful awareness practice - usually about 30 minutes every day.
 Most of the gains from the class will take place during these periods of private individual practice.
-This is a lot to ask - and the feedback from the Caltech students has indicated that it's both doable and worth the effort.
+This is a lot to ask - and the feedback from Caltech students has consistently indicated that it's both doable and worth the effort.

 There is no cost to attend, and no insurance is involved.

 When will the class meet?

 The class is offered every term that there is enough interest.
 It is 8 weeks long and usually begins in week 2.
 There's no meeting the week of Thanksgiving.

 The class meets on Thursdays from 4:00 - 6:00.
 You should be able to be present for the entire 2 hours.